 Get your content right and good things will happen for you, like more social media shares, links, branding, and higher search rankings in Google.

-Again, that’s a partial list of on-page SEO factors.
+Again, that’s a partial list of on-page optimization factors.
 We’ve identified more than 15 of them.

-Today, on-page SEO is not an option.
+Today, on-page optimization is not an option.
 You must get this right if you want to rank higher in searches.

 If you don’t follow the guidelines, you’re saying, in effect, “Screw you, Google.
 I don’t care that you notified me a dozen times about mobile capabilities, speed optimization, and all that stuff that make a user feel they’re in the right place.
 I’m going to do this my way.”